djreiss/lsst-dipole/REPORT.md

 5. Some calculations are computed each time during minimization (in `chi2` function) that can be moved outside (not sure if these calc's are really expensive though).
 6. There are no constraints on the parameters (e.g. `fluxPos` > 0; `fluxNeg` < 0; possibly `fluxPos` = `fluxNeg`; centroid locations, etc.)

-Note: It seems that the dipole fit is a lot faster for dipoles of greater separation than for those that are closer (it seems the optimization [`minuit`]) takes longer to converge).
+Note: It seems that the dipole fit is a lot faster for dipoles of greater separation than for those that are closer (it seems the optimization [via `minuit`] takes longer to converge).

 ---